DevMountain/react-axios/README.md

 ### Summary

-In this step we will create our `store`.
+In this step, we will create our `store`.
 Since this tool will be hitting an API we'll need to `npm install redux-promise-middleware` to handle async actions.

 ### Instructions